-1. For the purposes of this policy, 'major development' is defined in this Local Plan as development which has the potential to have a significant adverse impact on the Broads and its special qualities due to the development's nature, scale and setting.

-2. Applications for major development will not be permitted other than in exceptional circumstances and where applicants can demonstrate that they are in the public interest.
+- 1. For the purposes of this policy, 'major development' is defined in this Local Plan as development which has the potential to have a significant adverse impact on the Broads and its special qualities due to the development's nature, scale and setting.
+'Major development' may include the development covered by the definition set out in the NPPF, but is not restricted to that. - 2.
+Applications for major development will not be permitted other than in exceptional circumstances and where applicants can demonstrate that they are the development is in the public interest.